 - 1 teaspoon Coriander Powder

-- ½ teaspoon red chilli powder
+- ½ teaspoon red chilli powder or cayenne pepper

 - ¼ teaspoon turmeric powder